gwayne9955/movie-project/README.md

-# movie-project
+# The Movie Project
-An Angular Web App Project to host a popular movie API and allow users to make lists of movies they want to see
+An Angular Web App Project to host two popular movie APIs and allow users to make lists of movies they want to see!